davidpaulius/foon_to_pddl/README.md

 ---

+# Using the FOON domain and problem files

+Once the files have been generated, you can use any off-the-shelf planner (e.g., [PDDL4J](https://github.com/pellierd/pddl4j) or [Fast-Downward](https://github.com/aibasel/downward)) to see if a plan can be generated.
+If a plan cannot be found with any FOON graph file that you are testing, be sure to carefully review the problem file for any rogue predicates that are not being satisfied in planning.

+---

 # FOON Graphs for Translation

 There are two examples provided in this repository: ```FOON-pour_water.txt``` and ```FOON-0076-bloody_mary.txt``` (which is a simplified version of the version found in the FOON dataset).